 A full moon on Halloween is extremely rare.
 The last full moon on Halloween was 2020.
 Before that, it was back in 2001, and before that it was in 1955.

-family in halloween costumeshalloween appleskids in halloween costumes
+family in halloween costumes

 Trick or Treat

 Each Halloween (aside from those pandemic years), we get together with our neighborhood and crawl the streets.
 Sometimes we gather in the cul-de-sac for a small pre-party to kick things off.
 Then we watch the kids, groups at a time, as they go door to door in search of the best candy.
+It was one of my favorite family traditions.

 This year we’re planning on having a fun party at home, so the kids will get a little candy and family fun before trick or treating.
 And I always feel safer with my kids close to home due to a past Halloween that spooked me.
 When our little girl was three, we lost her in a crowd.
 She exited the side of a home that was on a corner and ended up three homes ahead of us.
 It was horrifying, to say the least.

 I never want that to happen again so I make the kids all hold hands, so none of them will stray too far.
 Another saving grace for me is flashlights.
 I like to carry a big one that can light up 50 feet ahead of me and the kids hold small, handheld ones they can wear on their heads.
+It’s a good way to keep tabs on where they are.
+Plus, it adds to the spooky ambiance!

 The word “witch” actually comes from an old English word that means “wise woman.”
 Members of the Wiccan were once highly respected.

-mom and toddler halloween partymom and daughter at pumpkin patchfamily carving pumpkins
+mom and daughter at pumpkin patch

 The Great Big Pumpkin

 My dear friend Susan told me about this one.
-She told me to have the children pick out 10-20 pieces of candy and to leave the rest out for the Great Big Pumpkin because he comes and takes all the candy and leaves each child a cool present in exchange.
+She told me to have the children pick out 10-20 pieces of candy and leave the rest out for the Great Pumpkin because he comes and takes all the Halloween candy and leaves each child a cool present in exchange.
 We’ve done it before and it worked like a charm.
 Such a great way to get the bad candy out of your house!

 YOU MAY ALSO LIKE